muneeb-ali/apache-flask/README.md

 ### Quick Start (using Docker)

-For a quick demo, you can use a pre-build docker image:
+For a quick demo, you can use a pre-built docker image:

 > docker run -d -p 80:80 muneeb/apache-flask